-GWP, ADPF, AP and EP have decreased due to an increased proportion of production from EAF and EAF efficiency improvements.
-POCP impacts have increased significantly due to increases in carbon monoxide, nitrogen oxides and sulphur dioxide emissions at Whyalla BOS.
-ADPE impacts have increased due to increases in alloy quantities used at Whyalla BOS, partly due to changes in steel chemistry and partly due to improved data collection.
+GWP, ADPF, AP, EP and POCP have all increased due to increased in coke consumption and the replacement of synthetic coke oven gas by natural gas due to internal distribution issues.
+ADPE impacts have increased significantly due to increases in alloy quantities used at Whyalla BOS, partly due to changes in steel chemistry and partly due to improved data collection.
 ODP has decreased by three orders of magnitude, due to updates in the background data sets reflecting the phase out of ozone depleting substances.